Rich-Wilkyness/GitHub-Resume/README.md

   - Additional Details: learned how to save and load a profile.

 - **[MyArea](https://dev.azure.com/team06innovators/Team06%20Innovators%20Project/_git/Team06%20Innovators%20Project)**:
   - Description: Team project that uses C# Blazor server and Bootstrap.
-Features include User registration and login, user profile, and user blog posts.
+Features include User registration and login with AuthN and AuthZ, user profile CRUD, and allows a user to create a blog or search for others blogs.
   - Additional Tech Used: Blazor, Bootstrap, Entity Framework, and Azure.

 ### HTML/CSS